 101 , 101 Level - 101 stands for basic level or introductory level courses.
 Used primarily in the U.S.A. to denote a class, usually in college or university, in which a person would be able to have little to no knowledge of a subject going into it, and emerge with a basic understanding.
 There are a few areas around this site where 101 level knowledge is needed before engaging in a conversation.
 If a member has 101 level questions, the Information & Answers area of the forum aims to help point people in the right direction for their self-education.
 (Information & Answers)

 Ableism - discrimination or social prejudice against people with disabilities.
 (Wikipedia - Ableism) (Important - See also: -isms)

-Ally - a person who is not of a marginalized group, but who fights for the rights of that marginalized group.
+Ally - a person who is not of a marginalized group, but who supports that group's fight for their rights.
 There is some contention about whether a person should self-identify as an ally or whether they should call themselves a supporter instead and allow people from that marginalized group to determine whether or not they are of ally status.
 (How to Be an Ally if You Are a Person with Privilege , The Wages Of Virtue) (See also: Supporter , Asking for cookies)

 Agency - (having agency) capacity, power, ability (Example: Women have the agency to decide what is best for their health.)
 (Geek Feminism - Agency) (See also: Autonomy)